Paying a credit card early can help people with trouble managing money.

-Paying a credit card early isn’t the best thing you can do for your credit score.
+Paying a credit card early isn’t, however, the best thing you can do for your credit score.

 You really should wait for the statement to be cut before making a payment.